DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-self-study-activities.md

 ## Review: 10 mins

-Read the Research and Practice Summary on this week’s topic, including the examples from Helen and Rachel.
+Read the Research and Practice Summary on this week's topic, including the examples from Helen and Rachel.
 As you read, reflect on:

 1. the practices that you are already doing well
 2. the practices you are doing some of the time but could do more of/more consistently
-3. the practices you don’t use in your teaching yet
+3. the practices you don't use in your teaching yet

 ## Plan: 10 mins